 During his 40-year automotive career, Lunn designed post-war sports cars, concept cars and trucks, iconic racing contraptions, four-wheel-drive SUVs and military transports.
 In 2016, he was inducted into the Automotive Hall of Fame for his contributions to automobile engineering.
 The exhibit at the AHoF in Dearborn runs through April 12, 2018.
 Click Here for more info, or visit the Automotive Hall of Fame website for location and times.

-Arguably Lunn’s top endeavor was the direction he set for the Ford GT40, which went on to win Le Mans four years straight and contribute to four FIA international titles.
-Preston Lerner told this story in “Ford GT: How Ford Silenced the Critics, Humbled Ferrari, and Conquered Le Mans,” Lunn’s June 1963 memo outlining his vision for a Le Mans-winning race car (“a high-performance two-seater sports car prototype that, if produced in low volume, would neutralize the Corvette image by substantially better performance and by surpassing it in style and feature appeal”) got immediate approval from Ford’s executives.
+Arguably Lunn’s top endeavor was the direction he set for the Ford GT40, which went on to win Le Mans four years straight and contribute to four FIA international titles until a chauvinistic sanctioning body made the cars illegal.
+Preston Lerner told part of this story in “Ford GT: How Ford Silenced the Critics, Humbled Ferrari, and Conquered Le Mans,” Lunn’s June 1963 memo outlining his vision for a Le Mans-winning race car (“a high-performance two-seater sports car prototype that, if produced in low volume, would neutralize the Corvette image by substantially better performance and by surpassing it in style and feature appeal”) got immediate approval from Ford’s executives.

 Lunn was ideal to work for Ford.
 A former designer and engineer for AC, Jowett, and Aston Martin, he previously led a Le Mans campaign for Aston and his work had led him, eventually, to a position in Dearborn – via Ford of England where he designed the Anglia.
-In that Detroit suburb, notable for a racist Mayor, Lunn contributed to the mid-engine 1962 Ford Mustang I.
+In that Detroit suburb, notable for an ultra racist Mayor who obviously did not care for black contributions to the industry, Lunn contributed to the mid-engine 1962 Ford Mustang I.

 During his time developing the GT40, Lunn began working with Kar Kraft in Dearborn and helped in Kar Kraft’s construction of the Boss 429 Mustang.
 After spending a couple years at Kar Kraft, Lunn then became the director of engineering at Jeep, where he contributed to the Eagle line of four-wheel-drive sedans and to the breakthrough and long-lived XJ Cherokee midsize SUV, a segment the mother-truckers at Ford completely missed as their minds were trapped in body-on-frame gas guzzlers that thrive to this day in the F-Series.
 (See AutoInformed.com on Ford Finally Will Offer F-150 Diesel Engines, Ford GT auctions for $2.5 million.
 2019 Mustang Bullitt $300,000)